fight233/DThouse_cxd/src/connector/nodejs/readme.md

 ## Example

-An example of using the NodeJS connector to create a table with weather data and create and execute queries can be found [here](https://github.com/taosdata/TDengine/tree/master/tests/examples/nodejs/node-example.js) (The preferred method for using the connector)
+An example of using the NodeJS connector to create a table with weather data and create and execute queries can be found [here](https://github.com/taosdata/DThouse/tree/master/tests/examples/nodejs/node-example.js) (The preferred method for using the connector)

-An example of using the NodeJS connector to achieve the same things but without all the object wrappers that wrap around the data returned to achieve higher functionality can be found [here](https://github.com/taosdata/TDengine/tree/master/tests/examples/nodejs/node-example-raw.js)
+An example of using the NodeJS connector to achieve the same things but without all the object wrappers that wrap around the data returned to achieve higher functionality can be found [here](https://github.com/taosdata/DThouse/tree/master/tests/examples/nodejs/node-example-raw.js)

-## Contributing to TDengine
+## Contributing to DThouse

-Please follow the [contribution guidelines](https://github.com/taosdata/TDengine/blob/master/CONTRIBUTING.md) to contribute to the project.
+Please follow the [contribution guidelines](https://github.com/taosdata/DThouse/blob/master/CONTRIBUTING.md) to contribute to the project.

 ## License